MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ### Step 4.3.6: Enable Task, User table access for the ServiceNow account

 Access the ServiceNow account you created with ServiceNow Principal ID as User ID and assign the read access to `task` and `sys_user` table.
-Instructions to assign a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/xanadu-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html) Refer to the table mentioned under the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index custom fields.
+Instructions to assign a role to a ServiceNow account can be found here: [Assign a role to a user](https://docs.servicenow.com/bundle/xanadu-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
+Refer to the table mentioned under the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index custom fields.

 Use Application ID as Client ID (from step 4.3.1), and Client secret (from step 4.3.2) in the M365 admin center configuration window to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
 </details>

-Once all the details are entered as per any of the above authentication types, click on "**Authorize**".
+Once all the details are entered as per any of the mentioned authentication types, Select "**Authorize**".
 But before we publish the connection, we need to set up the **Content** & **Users** as well for the connector.
 As part of the custom setup, you can also choose to configure the **Sync** details (optional) for the connector.

 ## Step 5: [Content] Filter